You’ve probably heard that you should send “thank you” emails after your interview.

 1. Use the person’s name.
 The best thank you emails are personalized and sent to one individual.
 Don’t send one generic email out to multiple people, and don’t send it without a personalized greeting like “Dear Robert” or “Hi Robert.”
 If you interviewed with multiple people, send a separate, customized email to each.

-2. A brief sentence showing appreciation for their time and thanking them for meeting with you.
+2. Include a brief sentence showing appreciation for their time and thanking them for meeting with you.

-3. A comment on something specific that you enjoyed speaking with them about.
+3. Add a comment on something specific that you enjoyed speaking with them about.
 Customize this part and make sure they know this email is written just for them, based on the conversation you had.
 This can also help remind them of a highlight from your interview.

 4. Reaffirm your interest in the role.
 Tell them you’re excited by what you learned in the interview, and that you’re eager to hear about the next steps.
 If you’d like, you can also remind them of why you feel you’re a great fit for the job.